adhiiisetiawan/covid19-recognition/README.md

 pip install -r requirements.txt
 ```

-Before run training, you must download the dataset first from kaggle
+**Note:** Before run training, you must download the dataset first from [kaggle](https://www.kaggle.com/datasets/pranavraikokte/covid19-image-dataset) and put in the `data` folder.
+You also need to extract the dataset.
+For another approach, you need to register a kaggle API to download the folder with code.
+But, I recomended to download manually since using kaggle API need some effort to configure.

 Train model with default configuration, default configuration using ConvNeXt Base